notadamking/RLTrader/README.md

 The requirements include the `tensorflow-gpu` library, though if you do not have access to a GPU, you should replace this requirement with `tensorflow`.

+To run the tests included with the library you'll need to addtionally install the libraries found in `requirements-test.txt`.

 # Optimizing, Training, and Testing

 While you could just let the agent train and run with the default PPO2 hyper-parameters, your agent would likely not be very profitable.
 The `stable-baselines` library provides a great set of default parameters that work for most problem domains, but we need to better.